toolboc/IoTEdge-SoC_FPGA/README.md

 (Note: porting to other Cyclone V enabled hardware should be straightforwad but is not guaranteed)

 ## How it works
-[Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/?wt.mc_id=RetroArchAIwithIoTEdge-github-pdecarlo) enables developers to deploy containerized modules to internet connected devices which allows for maintaing a desired state of running services through cloud-configured deployment configurations.
+[Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/?wt.mc_id=IoTEdge-SoC_FPGA-github-pdecarlo) enables developers to deploy containerized modules to internet connected devices which allows for maintaining a desired state of running services through cloud-configured deployment configurations.
 This mechanism also offers the ability to securely update running modules on devices remotely via changes to this configuration.

  This IoT Edge module leverages work from [@nhasbun](https://github.com/nhasbun/de10nano_fpga_linux_config) to configure the FPGA portion of the Cyclone V SoC from Linux within an Iot Edge module, allowing for a robust deployment mechanism for shipping FPGA configurations to remote devices at scale.